Implement a result list

 }

-In some result lists, query result items contain clickable fields which the end user can toggle to filter the entire result list (that is, select/deselect a facet value).
+In some result lists, query result items contain clickable fields which the user can toggle to filter the entire result list (that is, to select or deselect a facet value).

-When the end user clicks a result list item field (for example, by clicking the salesforce field):
+When the user clicks a result list item field, such as the salesforce field:

 1. Prepare a new query.
-This is identical to the query sent when selecting/deselecting the associated facet value (see Toggling Facet Values).
+This is the same as the query that’s sent when selecting or deselecting the associated facet value (see Toggle facet values).

 2. Call the Search API to execute the query prepared in step 1.
 When the Search API returns:

-1. Call the Usage Analytics Write API to log the corresponding Search event.
+1. Call the UA Write API to log the corresponding search event.
 In the request body:

 • Set the actionCause property to documentField.